The Velobruche

 It is now a matter of moving up a gear: the attractiveness of a cycle route requires the development of new infrastructure…

-This is the objective of the mobility plan undertaken to highlight this cycle route by improving the welcome and experience of tourists and excursionists.
-In other words, it is about creating the conditions that make itinerant visitors want to stop and take the time to discover the sites and the gastronomic and natural heritage of the valley.
+This is the objective of the mobility plan launched to enhance this cycle route by improving the reception and experience of tourists and day-trippers.
+In other words, it is about creating the conditions that encourage itinerant visitors to stop and take the time to discover the sites and the gastronomic and natural heritage of the valley.
 The challenge is to make the Bruche cycle route a source of economic benefits for the region.
-The mobility plan targets lovers of slow tourism, local or long distance and users in the spirit of a “valley without my car”
+The mobility plan targets lovers of slow tourism, whether local or long-distance, and users in the spirit of a "valley without my car."

 The development of the plan has several components:

-- Currently a steering committee made up of users, elected officials, socio-professionals and technicians specializing in soft modes of transport, works in partnership with the Community of Municipalities, and drawing on the expertise of the ADT and the CEA, to the development of specific signage at points of cultural and tourist interest, leisure facilities and additional equipment along the cycle route: signage for service areas, amenities, point water, long and short-term parking, recharging point, self-repair workshop, etc.
+1. Currently, a steering committee made up of users, elected officials, socio-professionals and technicians specializing in soft modes of transport is working in partnership with the Community of Communes, and drawing on the expertise of the ADT and the CEA, to develop specific signage for cultural and tourist points of interest, leisure facilities and additional equipment along the cycle route: signage for service areas, amenities, water points, long and short-term parking, charging points, self-repair workshops, etc.

 These first developments around the Bruche cycle route are scheduled for 2023-2024.
 At the same time, the CEA will finalize the last section, not yet completed, of the cycle path on its own site, between Saint Blaise la Roche and Saulxures.